United Nations Postal Administration: Controversy

 The 1981 United Nations stamp on the "Inalienable Rights of the Palestinian People".

 Objections to UNPA's 1981 stamps on the "Inalienable Rights of the Palestinian People" came from Israeli and Jewish media which said the United Nations was promoting the Palestine Liberation Organization, which is considered a terrorist group by Israel.
 The stamp was met with further concern over the revenue it generated with some claiming the revenue would go to Yasser Arafat.
 Revenue from United Nations stamps are allocated to the general budget, not the cause they depict.

 Decline in interest

-Sales of United Nations stamps declined by two-thirds throughout the 1980's.
+Sales of United Nations stamps declined by two-thirds throughout the 1980s.
 An audit showed the UNPA's income declined from $13.5 million in 1980 to $4.5 million in 1987.
 Reasons for the decline were attributed to the political and social themes of the stamps, an aging population of collectors, and the general decline in stamp collecting worldwide.